kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 # Performance Guide

-Learn about the performance features in Nuke and how to make the most of them.
+Learn about the performance features and how to make the most of them.

 ## Caching

 Images can take a lot of space.
-By using Nuke, you can ensure that when you download an image, it will be cached so that you don't have to download it again.
-Nuke provides three different caching layers.
+When you download an image, it gets cached so that you don't have to download it again.
+There are three different caching layers.

 ### L1.
 Memory Cache (Default)

 The images are stored in a fast in-memory cache: ``ImageCache``.
 It uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm and has a strict size limit.
 It also automatically evicts images on memory warnings and removes a portion of its contents when the application enters background mode.

-> Important: Nuke stores decompressed (bitmapped) images in the memory cache.
+> Important: The memory cache stores decompressed (bitmapped) images.
 If your app is loading and displaying high-resolution images, consider downsampling them and/or increasing cache limits.
 For context, a bitmap for a 6000x4000px image takes 92 MB (assuming it needs 4 bytes per pixel).

 ### L2.
 HTTP Disk Cache (Default)